 You can also find this in your customer login under "E-mails -> Server information".

 A new window will appear.
 Please select from the listed tab pages, select the "Outgoing mail server" item.

-Set then check the box "The outgoing mail server (SMTP) requires authentication".
+Set then check "The outgoing mail server (SMTP) requires authentication".

 Now click on "OK".

 You will return to the previous page.
-Click there on "Next".
+Click on "Next" there.

 Finally, click on "Finish" to complete the setup.